 2. Clean Gutters Mean Less Water Damage

 Leaves, sticks, nests, bird droppings, and other contaminants can clog up your gutters and downspouts.
-In cold weather, ice may accumulate and stop up your gutters as well.
+In cold weather, ice may accumulate and stop your gutters as well.

 Overflowing rainwater and runoff can wreak havoc on a home.
 You may have to replace your roof, siding, or shingles if your gutters aren’t functioning properly.